-Pre-tenure faculty whose research engages with humanities-related topics and methods are eligible for pre-promotion support from the Center for the Humanities.
 Faculty may request one of the following forms of support in their nominal third year at Assistant Professor rank, to be used during the fourth year.

 Course reassignments make available funding to cover the cost of replacement instruction for one to two courses.
 Approval for the reassignment must be granted by the recipient's dean and chair or program director.

 Research underwriting refers to funds available to cover research costs, either via reimbursement or direct purchase by the Center on behalf of the recipient.

 Summer stipends refer to supplemental income paid to the recipient via payroll.
 Please note that stipends are taxed, whereas research underwriting funds are not.
 See the FAQ page for more information on how this can affect award amounts.